ismaileveho/4tech-lab-symfony-test/README.md

 ### Rules and Evaluation
 - You're allowed to use any external ressource
-- You must use Controllers to send back and forth the filtering from the form (don't do it all in Javascript)
+- You must use Api Controllers to send back and forth the filtering from the form (It's not required to use API Authentication Token)
+- You must use [Nuxt.js](https://nuxtjs.org/docs/get-started/installation) for the front App
 - We advice you to use TailwindCSS for the styling
-- We advice you to use TWIG for the front
+- Push both projects (Symfony, Nuxt.js) in to your Github (as public repositories), and send us the links for evaluation

 ## Points
 ### Form